 - Scaling Metrics: Tracking how well your services scale under load in cloud environments.

-Key Takeaways for DevOps and SRE Teams
+Key Takeaways For DevOps & SRE Teams

 APM isn’t just another tool; it’s a critical part of keeping your app running smoothly.
 Here’s a quick summary of why APM matters: